 Brian Wright, Administrative Assistant

 Vital Ground Staff Member since October 2014

-Brian arrived in Missoula in the summer of 2014, after earning a degree in Environmental Biology from Salem State University.
-After college, Brian worked on trails projects in Northern California before obtaining a GIS certificate in Environmental Analysis from San Francisco State University.
+Brian arrived in Missoula in the summer of 2014, after earning a degree in environmental biology from Salem State University.
+After college, Brian worked on trails projects in northern California before obtaining a GIS certificate in Environmental Analysis from San Francisco State University.
 Brian moved to Missoula to escape the big city and enjoy the great outdoor experience that Montana provides.
 Between the months of November and June, Brian’s main pastime is watching every NBA game he can.
 During the summers, however, he enjoys hiking, biking, and camping.
-Brian has always been fascinated by grizzly bears, and is thrilled to begin his career in wildlife conservation with Vital Ground!
+Brian has always been fascinated by grizzly bears and is thrilled to work with wildlife conservation for Vital Ground!